-As expected from the definition of exponential densities, Equation (7.4) is the same as the minimum deviance equations Equation (5.4).
-We have shown that the solution to the generalized linear model specified in Section 7.1 is the same as the solution to the minimum bias model with the same covariates, link function, and associated variance function.
+As expected from the definition of exponential densities, Equation 7.4 is the same as the minimum deviance equations Equation 5.4.
+We have shown that the solution to the generalized linear model specified above is the same as the solution to the minimum bias model with the same covariates, link function, and associated variance function.